Flip distance

 In discrete mathematics and theoretical computer science, the flip distance between two triangulations of the same point set is the number of flips required to transform one triangulation into another.
 A flip removes an edge between two triangles in the triangulation and then adds the other diagonal in the edge's enclosing quadrilateral, forming a different triangulation of the same point set.

-This problem is known to be NP-hard.
-However, the computational complexity of determining the flip distance between convex polygons, a special case of this problem, is unknown.
+This problem is known to be NP-hard, even in its special case of determining the flip distance between convex polygons.
 Computing the flip distance between convex polygon triangulations is also equivalent to rotation distance, the number of rotations required to transform one binary tree into another.